FastComments/fastcomments-docs/src/content/guides/api/items/page-structure.md

     createdAt: string
     commentCount: number
     rootCommentCount: number
     /** Setting this to null means all SSO users can see the page.
-An empty list means it is closed to call users. **/ accessibleByGroupIds?: string[] | null
+An empty list means it is closed to all users. **/ accessibleByGroupIds?: string[] | null
 }
 [inline-code-end]